|This poor Lunar Flying Unit pilot forgot his PLSS backpack. Image credit: Bell Aerosystems/NASA|

 |An astronaut drags the NAR LFU to its fabric launch pad/landing target.
 Note hoses for pumping residual LM propellants into the LFU's tanks after it is positioned on the pad/target.
 Image credit: North American Rockwell/NASA|

-After loading the LFU's two payload racks with equipment, an astronaut would back into the LFU seat, position the foot rest and swing-arm-mounted control panel, and fasten his seat belt and shoulder straps.
-After a pair of half-mile-long, 200-foot-high test hops that would familiarize the astronaut with LFU flight characteristics under lunar conditions, he would fly the LFU at an altitude of up to 2000 feet to a science target up to 4.6 nautical miles from the LM.
+After loading the LFU's two payload racks with equipment, an astronaut would back into the LFU seat, position the swing-arm-mounted control panel and the foot-rest, and fasten his seat belt and shoulder straps.
+After a pair of half-mile-long, 200-foot-high test hops that would familiarize the astronaut with LFU flight characteristics under lunar conditions, he would fly at an altitude of up to 2000 feet to a science target up to 4.6 nautical miles from the LM.

 |The NAR LFU in flight.
 Note position of control panel (center right) and replaceable helium pressurant tank (upper left).
 Image credit: North American Rockwell/NASA|